List of OnePlus products: OnePlus 7T and OnePlus 7T Pro

 The OnePlus 7T was officially presented in New Delhi on September 26, 2019, and was available to order on September 28.
 The OnePlus 7T Pro was unveiled two weeks later.
 The OnePlus 7T is the successor to the 7 that was released 5 months prior for the European and Asian market, and to the 6T for the American market where the OnePlus 7 wasn't sold.
 It features a new form-factor compared to its predecessors, with a 20:9 aspect ratio instead of 19.5:9.
 This allowed for OnePlus to make the phone slightly taller than the older 6T and 7, while keeping the same width.
 OnePlus also included the 90 Hz Fluid AMOLED display previously found on the OnePlus 7 Pro.
 While OnePlus did keep the resolution at 2400×1080 pixels, the screen was one of its primary selling points.
 While the OnePlus 7T is considered a significant upgrade compared to the 7, the 7T Pro is a subtle upgrade over the 7 Pro.
 It features the same display, same body, same camera system; the main changes being faster charging, faster processor and a slightly quieter pop-up camera.

-Both phones are powered by Qualcomm's Snapdragon 855+ (7nm) SoC and feature the same in-display fingerprint scanner found on the OnePlus 7 Series.
-OnePlus 7T's processor run all demanded apps and games without any lag or difficulty.
-It gives us a user experience.
-Only one variant was available for each phone: 8 GB RAM with 128GB storage for the 7T (with another 256 GB storage variant for the Indian market only), and 8 GB RAM with 256 GB storage for the 7T Pro.
+Both phones are powered by Qualcomm's Snapdragon 855+ (7 nm) SoC and feature the same in-display fingerprint scanner found on the OnePlus 7 Series.
+Only one variant was available for each phone: 8 GB RAM with 128 GB storage for the 7T (with another 256 GB storage variant for the Indian market only), and 8 GB RAM with 256 GB storage for the 7T Pro.
 Both have a slightly superior battery compared to their predecessors, the 7T included a 3800 mAh non-removable battery (4085 mAh for the 7T Pro) alongside Warp Charge 30T technology, which allows them to be fully charged in just under an hour.
 The OnePlus 7T had a new camera system, featuring the same primary and wide-angle lenses, though adding a third 2x telephoto lens (instead of 3x for the 7 Pro and 7T Pro).
 Both also feature a new macro mode, allowing them to capture pictures up to 2.5 cm from to the subject.
 The more affordable OnePlus 7T is available in 2 colors, "Frosted" silver or "Glacier" blue, and the 7T Pro in "Haze" blue, all being matte glass finishes.
 Both were the first phones to ship with Android 10 and OxygenOS 10.0 out-of-the-box.